jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

    * - Severity:
      - C\*
    * - Proposed Repair Action
      - Increase Storage Space Allotment for Cinder on the 'lvm' backend.
-       Consult the user documentation for more details.
-If problem persists, contact next level of support and provide the output of the following commands:
+Try the following commands: :command:`vgextend <VG name> <PV name>` or :command:`vgextend -L +<size extension> <PV name>`.
+Check status with :command:`vgdisplay`.
+Consult the System Administration Manual for more details.
+If problem persists, contact next level of support.

-       -  ceph status
-       -  ceph fs status
-       -  system host-fs-list <hostname>
-       -  system controllerfs-list

 -----